NaiaraGadea/TFG_DispositivoDeControlPostural/README.md

 ## **Abstract**
-This work focuses on finding a solution to a real need in order to find a postural control device to support posture improvement in different groups.
+This work focuses on finding a solution to a real need in order to create a postural control device to support posture improvement in different groups.
 During the development of the project, the theoretical aspects of posture and postural control were studied.
 On the other hand, we have investigated the different solutions available in the current market in order to specify the basic features that the device should have.

 After obtaining the idea, a search of the possible components was made and the components to be incuded were weighed.
 Two versions of the prototype have been created.
 The first version uses a very simple tilt sensor and the second version uses a more complex MPU sensor that offers more precision and greater possibilities.
 The project also proposes a prototype app interface for well user-device interaction.